Like its predecessor, a lot of the conflicts happen because of the idiotic decisions of the main cast and getting punished for it.

 Instead: 18 gives Ribrianne and her group a count to 5 so she can take the entire group out herself

-Result: This gives Gamisaras from Universe 4 a chance to strike her and knock her out relatively early in the tournament.
+Result: This gives Gamisalas from Universe 4 a chance to strike her and knock her out relatively early in the tournament.
 Talk about getting easily wasted by a hidden fighter who almost took her out in the anime too.
-It's just a good thing that Gamisaras also took out the Maiden Squadron as well.
+It's just a good thing that Gamisalas also took out the Maiden Squadron as well.

 - Berserker Kale just took out a ton of fighters, and takes Ganos and Shantza out with ease.
 Then she proceeds to easily take out Anilaza without any sweat.